matthew-brett/barts-setup/barts_setup.md

 *If the wired network is not working*

+*If the wired network is not working*:

-* Check that WiFi is _off_ for all COMPUTERISHES devices.
+1. Check that WiFi is _off_ for all COMPUTERISHES.
+2. Check that all COMPUTERISHES have Ethernet cable connections to the ETHERNET SWITCH.
+3. Check that there is a connection from the ETHERNET SWITCH to the MESH NODE.
+4. Check that there is a green light on the ETHERNET SWITCH corresponding to each COMPUTERISH Ethernet connection, and the NODE Ethernet connection:
-* Unplug the power to the ETHERNET SWITCH.
+5. Unplug the power to the ETHERNET SWITCH.
 Wait a few seconds.
 Plug the power back in again.
-This should reset the IP addresses for all COMPUTERISHES.
+This should reset the IP addresses for the MACBOOK, the IPAD and the IPHONE 8.

 ### Proclaim setup